TREASURIES-US bonds soar; still safe haven despite downgrade

 "Treasuries are still a comparatively low-risk asset.
 I think there's no doubt about that," said Michael Schumacher, a strategist at UBS in Stamford, Connecticut.

-Most analysts are confident S&P's downgrade will not provoke forced selling of Treasuries, and they also said the ratings cut was also likely anticipated by many in the market.
+Most analysts are confident S&P's downgrade will not provoke forced selling of Treasuries.

+The ratings cut was also likely anticipated by many in the market, analysts said.

 "Most people in the bond market thought that while the timing might be a little more distant, at least there was a chance that the U.S. would be downgraded in the next few months," Schumacher said.
 "On the equity side it seems to have been more of a surprise."

-Benchmark 10-year notes US10YT=RR at one point soared over two points in price, with yields falling as low as 2.33 percent, the lowest level since Feb.
-2009.
+Benchmark 10-year notes US10YT=RR soared almost two points in price, with yields falling to 2.36 percent, close to their lowest levels in 10 months.

-Two-year and three-year Treasury yields also fell to record lows of 0.23 percent and 0.38 percent, respectively.

 The cost of insuring U.S. debt in the credit default swap market was also stable at around 57 basis points, or $57,000 per $10 million in Treasuries insured, for five years.